mchmarny/gnotifs/pkg/gcs/README.md

 kubectl -l 'serving.knative.dev/service=kgcs' logs -c user-container
 ```

-Then in the browser you can either upload or delete a file in the `$KGCS_BUCKET_NAME` bucket and see the console output the notification data.
+Upload file to the `$GCS_BUCKET_NAME` in either browser or using `gsutil` see the Knative log output the notification data

 ## Disclaimer